 I went back to Europe in 1999, and my boyfriend and I got married in Greece.
 We then backpacked around Europe for 10 weeks for our honeymoon.
 So I guess you could say I have had a love for Europe for many years.
-In September of 2000 I was an assistant guide for my first tour for Rick Steves, and was hired in the office in March of 2001 to work in the Tour Sales department.
+In September of 2000 I was an assistant guide for my first tour for Rick Steves, and was hired in the office in March of 2001 to work in Tour Sales & Service.

 What do you enjoy about leading the Venice tours?